Recognizing Local Tree Hazards: Hawaii’s Most Common Tree Issues

 Rapid Growth Creates Structural Weakness

 One of the biggest misconceptions about trees in Hawaii is that fast growth equals strength.
 But the truth is that rapid growth often produces weaker wood and poor structural balance.
 Species like albizia, African tulip, and even some banyans grow quickly due to year-round warmth and high humidity.
-That speed comes at a cost.
+That speed comes at a cost, which is why many property owners turn to professional tree trimming services in Hawaii to maintain safer structure and long-term stability.

 Fast-growing trees tend to develop long, heavy limbs without adequate taper or internal strength.
 These limbs act like levers during wind events, placing extreme stress on attachment points.
 Even on calm days, gravity alone can cause gradual cracking where branches meet the trunk.